Transportation System Plan

 Will there ever be protected bike lanes, or anything else to come up Everett from Lacamas Lake to 43rd Ave to the high school?
 I continually see pedestrians walking, mothers with strollers and cyclists hugging the shoulder or walking on it.
 This is incredibly dangerous for pedestrians and there is ample room to build out from 35th Ave heading north.
 Especially for students walking or riding bikes to school.

-ryoukhana asked about 2 years ago
+ryoukhana asked over 2 years ago

 Thank you for using Engage Camas.
 Your questions is very timely as the City of Camas will be evaluating the Everett Street Corridor from NE Lake Road to NE 3rd Street (city limits) to determine how the roadway and intersections can be best configured to allow for safe, efficient passage through and access to the area by motorists, pedestrians, and cyclists who work, live, and play in Camas and the neighboring vicinities, while providing for planned growth.
 Please visit https://engagecamas.com/everett-street-corridor-analysis for more information.